Decomposed Attention Fusion in MLLMs for Training-Free Video Reasoning Segmentation: Experiments

 In regards to training-free methods, our method outperforms Loc-Head across different MLLMs and datasets, including the additionally presented MeViS and Ref-YTVOS (Tab.~\ref{tab:main_sam_mask_d2}).
 Although Loc-Head achieves slightly higher scores on Ref-DAVIS with InternVL3-8B, its performance drops substantially on ReasonVOS, which requires handling more complex expressions.

 Compared with training-based methods, our method achieves comparable or even superior performance.
-On Ref-DAVIS, our method with Qwen2.5VL-7B outperforms VISA and VideoLISA by 5.8 and 5.4 $\mathcal{J}$\&$\mathcal{F}$, respectively.
-On MeViS, our method achieves 43.5, which is very close to VISA (44.5) and VideoLISA (44.4).
+On Ref-DAVIS, our method with Qwen2.5VL-7B outperforms VISA and VideoLISA by 5.8 and 6.4 $\mathcal{J}$\&$\mathcal{F}$, respectively.
+On MeViS, our method achieves 48.1, outperforming both VISA (44.5) and VideoLISA (44.4), and reaching performance close to VRS-HQ (50.6).
 It is worth noting that recent state-of-the-art models (GLUS, VRS-HQ, Veason-R1) leverage trained keyframe selection modules, whereas our method simply employs uniform sampling.
-Even with this difference, our approach surpasses GLUS on ReasonVOS and achieves only 0.2 lower than Veason-R1, despite Veason-R1 training the same MLLM (Qwen2.5VL) with an additional RL-based algorithm.
+Even with this difference, our approach surpasses all training-based methods on ReasonVOS, despite Veason-R1 additionally training the same MLLM (Qwen2.5VL) with an RL-based algorithm.
 This clearly manifests the effectiveness of our method.